Psychotherapy: What It Is, How It Works, and When It Can Help

 Psychotherapy, counselling, psychology and psychiatry

-Psychology is the study of mind and behaviour, and psychologists may work in assessment, research, health services, education or therapy depending on their role and training.
+Psychology is the study of mind and behaviour.
+Psychologists may work in assessment, research, health services, education, or therapy, depending on their role and training.
 Psychiatry is a medical specialty: psychiatrists are doctors who can assess mental health, diagnose mental disorders, prescribe medication, and in some cases also provide psychotherapy.

 Different approaches to psychotherapy